 Rotten Tomatoes = - / -

 Personal = 3.7 Updated 6/25/19

 I've always been a big fan of Beaumont's work, especially his writing for the Twilight Zone.
-Unfortunately, this documentary was 99% interviews with a couple dozen people who were friends and colleges (very poor quality, I might add) and almost totally centered around his personal life with the last 20 minutes devoted to his sickness and death.
+Unfortunately, this documentary was 99% interviews with a couple dozen people who were friends and colleagues (very poor quality, I might add) and almost totally centered around his personal life with the last 20 minutes devoted to his sickness and death.
 They barely even brought up his volume of work.
 No one, including Beaumont, is going to be interested about a sick guy who died young if we don't get to appreciate the genius of his work!

 Secret Reunion